crawfordpw/ChessGame/README.md

 - Show all possible valid moves of a selected piece on the UI
 - Select a piece for a pawn to promote to when it is able to promote via a window dialog box
 - A window popup to end the application or start a new game when checkmate or a stalemate is detected
+- Player clocks that show time remaining, and logic to end game when time runs out
 - Ability to play a full game of chess with a second player.
 This involves:
 	- A move validator that checks if a piece can make a move or not
 	- A game state that detects if moves can still be played, if there is a checkmate, or if there is a stalemate